Raising The Stakes

 Tax efficiency in investment is simultaneously one of the most important and least sexy-sounding things to consider when raising funding for your business, and it can offer a key means of attracting investors.
 You've got some options here, which we're always happy to talk over with you, but let's get the ball rolling with these:

 The Enterprise Investment Scheme was set up by the government to offer tax reliefs to investors buying shares in smaller businesses.
-There are a few conditions to be met by both the investor and the company (which, for example, must be unquoted and have gross assets below £15 million), but it's possible to raise up to £10 million in any 12-month period under the scheme.
+There are a few conditions to be met by both the investor and the company (which, for example, must be unquoted and have gross assets below £15 million), but it's possible to raise funds up to £10 million in any 12-month period under the scheme.

 The Seed EIS is a similar scheme aimed specifically at encouraging investment in small start-ups, which tend to be seen as more risky propositions.
 The reliefs it offers are more generous, but the qualifying criteria are stricter.
 If you've been in business for under two years and have 25 or fewer employees, you're well on your way to qualifying and can raise up to £150,000 this way.